Who can become a part of the SCSL family?

 Every day begins with morning prayer.
 Different classes ranging from Scripture Studies, Christian Life & Ministry, Biblical Studies, Life Lessons, and UpClose mentoring are held throughout the week.
 Optional courses, such as SC District School of Ministry (DSOM) and Global University (GU) are also available.
 Other weekly events such as student-led devotions, AC families, community outreach, Cymbrogi discipleship, church ministry, student life, & even optional part-time jobs also make up the SCSL schedule.

-What are some of the academic courses available at SCSL?
+What are some of the ministry courses available at SCSL?

 SCSL offers a curriculum that is aimed at equipping our students to further understand and practically engage in life through a biblical worldview.